-As a runner you know the importance of keeping your feet in top condition.
+As a runner in Seattle you know the importance of keeping your feet in top condition.
 You may be well aware of the most common cause of runner's foot pain, namely heel pain or plantar fasciitis.
 But another condition nearly as prevalent as heel pain in runners is Achilles tendon pain.

 And this shouldn't be surprising.
 After all the term "Achilles heel" comes from the Greek tragedy, the Illiad.
 In this saga, Achilles leads the Greeks against the Trojans.
 A powerful warrior his only weakness is his Achilles.
 For today's runner this is also true.
 An Achilles rupture or tear can be a season ending event.

 While an Achilles rupture can change the outcome of a game or race, it's by no means the most common form of Achilles tendon pain.
 Achilles tendonitis and it's cousin Achilles tendonosis are much more common.